sandyknight/epd-data-converter/README.md

 I suspect the fastest way to do this would have been to use `system2()` in R to unzip a file, `data.table::fread()` to load it, and `arrow::write_parquet()` to write it.
 Looping that and deleting the `.zip` and `.csv` files at the end of each iteration would have allowed the conversion without filling too much storage at once. [*Edit: I have since tested this and it actually seems to take about twice as long (about 80 seconds per file), although I didn't give `fread()` a list of the column data types*]

 But, since I'm trying to learn a language other than R, and for some reason I can't get into Python, I wrote this script in Rust.
-It took me a few weeks in total, and I did take some help from LLMs in the end.
+It took me a few weeks in total.
 It worked though, and converted all 88 zipped `.csv` files into `.parquet` in about an hour on a 4 core CPU from 2017.

 And it turns out you don't have to join all the `.parquet` files together into one big file in order to query it, see the Arrow tutorial on working with multi-file datasets: https://arrow.apache.org/docs/r/articles/dataset.html